 - How can you start investing in REITs?

-Singapore REITs are listed companies that you can invest in, similar to how you would buy shares in other companies.
-But unlike other listed companies, REITs use investors’ money to buy, operate and manage properties rather than run businesses.
+Singapore REITs are listed companies that you can invest in, similar to how you would buy shares in SGX-listed companies.
+In fact, REITs are simply a subset of the latter.

 Even if you’re a total beginner to investing, you’re probably already familiar with some REITs.
 For example, CapitaLand Mall Trust, a retail REIT, is one of the best known in Singapore thanks to its string of “cloned” shopping malls.
 Another one that might ring a bell is industrial REIT Ascendas, which manages business parks like Science Park and Changi Business Park.